 Loading player for https://video.vt.edu/media/Summer+Veterinary+Student+Research+Program+(SVSRP)/1_mhg8hld9...

-VA-MD Vet Med is pleased to offer the Summer Veterinary Student Research Program (SVSRP), a biomedical research training opportunity for veterinary students.
-The SVSRP is sponsored by the following entities:
+The Virginia-Maryland College of Veterinary Medicine (VMCVM) is pleased to offer the Summer Veterinary Student Research Program (SVSRP), a biomedical research training opportunity for veterinary students.
+The SVSRP is supported by the following sponsors:

-Students applying to the SVSRP must commit to a continuous 11-week summer program without interruption.
+Students applying to the SVSRP must commit to a continuous 11-week summer program.

 Deadline